AscendingPassage.com HOME PAGE.

 bad dreams, threaten to close in and bury you.
 And the innumerable

-endless representations of the lovely goddess, whose swelling bosom,
+endless representations of the lovely goddess.

 The Gateway of Dendera